 Dr. Kurzrock received her MD degree from the University of Toronto and has over 600 peer-reviewed publications and a uniquely strong record of competitive grant funding within the setting of Phase I program building.
 Dr. Kurzrock also has a strong history of building outstanding education/training programs.
 At University of Texas MD Anderson Cancer Center, she founded and directed the MS/PhD program (degree granting) in Human Biology and Patient-Based Research, as well as the Fellowship in Investigational Cancer Therapeutics.
 At UCSD Moores Cancer, she founded and directs the Fellowship in Personalized Cancer Therapy.

-Dr. Kurzrock is WIN Head of Clinical Trials Committee.
+Dr. Kurzrock is WIN’s Chief Medical Officer and Chair of Clinical Trials Committee.

 “WIN is a unique organization that brings together a diversity of important stakeholders from across the globe in order to transform cancer therapy.”